- Review your financial goals—and the investments that go along with them—to see if anything has changed.

-While you are looking at your accounts, check who you named as your beneficiaries, no matter what age you are.
-Your retirement account assets pass directly to the beneficiaries you designate with your account custodian, trustee, or plan administrator.
-Plus, your beneficiary designations supersede any accommodation you have made in your will for your retirement account.
-So who you name is important.
+At the same time, check the beneficiaries you've listed on your accounts, no matter what age you are.
+Your retirement account assets (for instance money in a 401(k) or IRA) pass directly to the beneficiaries you designate with your account custodian, trustee, or plan administrator.
+Your beneficiary designations supersede any directions in your will for your retirement account—so who you name as beneficiary is important.

 You can also name beneficiaries on a regular bank or brokerage account.

 This is also the time to see what you own, ensure that your investment mix continues to meet your needs, and make any changes that might be necessary due to the past year’s market performance.
-Start by assessing your mix of stocks, bonds, and cash to see whether it still matches your target investment mix.
-In general, if any of your allocation is more than 10% away from your target, you may want to rebalance it back to your desired investment mix.
-And if you don't have a target investment mix, create one in our Planning & Guidance Center.
+Start by assessing your mix of stocks, bonds, and cash to see if it still matches your time frame for investing, risk tolerance, and financial situation.
+You may need to make changes if there have been any big life events since your last portfolio review.
+It's also a good idea to make sure your investments still align with your target investment mix.
+In general, if any of your allocations are more than 10% away from your target, you may want to rebalance it back to your desired investment mix.
+And if you don't have a target investment mix, you can create one in our Planning & Guidance Center.

-Then, look at specific investments and evaluate whether they continue to have a role in your portfolio.
-If you own mutual funds, see whether they are performing as you expected and whether there have been any changes to the fund's investment approach.
-If you own stock in individual companies, evaluate each company’s current status and prospects, and decide whether they justify keeping it.
+Then, look at specific investments and evaluate the role of each in your portfolio.
+If you own mutual funds, see whether they are performing as you expected and if there have been any changes to the fund's investment approach.
+If you own stock in individual companies, evaluate each company’s current status and prospects, and decide whether they justify keeping it in your portfolio.

-A simple way to reduce your taxes is to take advantage of opportunities to lower your taxable income by contributing to a tax-advantaged retirement account.
-A taxpayer with a marginal tax rate of 25%, for example, could potentially realize a tax savings of $250 for every $1,000 in pretax dollars contributed to a traditional 401(k), 403(b), or IRA.
+A simple way to reduce your taxes is to take advantage of opportunities to lower your taxable income by contributing to tax-advantaged retirement accounts like a 401(k) or IRA.
+If you have a high deductible health plan (HDHP) eligible for a health savings account (HSA), contributing to the HSA can also give you a tax break.
+A taxpayer with a marginal tax rate of 24%, for example, could potentially realize a tax savings of $240 for every $1,000 in pretax dollars contributed to an HSA, traditional 401(k), 403(b), or IRA.

-If you received a big tax refund, wrote a sizeable check for tax due with your 2016 return, or experienced any life changes, you should evaluate whether you’re having too much or too little in taxes withheld from your pay.
+If you received a big tax refund or wrote a sizeable check for tax due with your 2017 return, or experienced any life changes, you should evaluate whether you’re having too much or too little in taxes withheld from your pay.
 The IRS withholding calculator can help you determine how much—if any—of an adjustment to make.

 It's wise to evaluate your insurance needs annually to make sure you have the right amount and type of insurance to cover unforeseen circumstances that can derail your finances.

 Life insurance may be a good place to start.
 If your family is growing, you might want to increase the amount of your life insurance to protect your loved ones.
-On the other hand, most people find that as they get older—and their net worth climbs and their children reach adulthood—they need less life insurance.
+Life insurance is mainly designed to replace lost income.
+As you get older, there are fewer years of income in the future, so the amount of income to replace decreases.

-Make sure key individuals know where to find relevant documents and information too.
-Consider using secure virtual safes, such as FidSafe®1, to store copies of important documents and other information, such as passwords, financial statements, and wills.
+Make sure the people you care about know where to find relevant documents and information too.
+Consider using a secure virtual safe like FidSafe®2 to store copies of important documents and other information, such as passwords, financial statements, and wills.

 It's worth it